 Distraction-free writing tools like Q10 help writers focus on words.

-Q10 is the nearest PCs get to acting like a typewriter.
+Q10 is the nearest PCs can get to acting like a typewriter.
 It is a stripped-down Windows word-processor without ribbons or menu bars.
-It doesn’t distract.

 In practice this Spartan approach means there’s nothing other than your words to look at and no opportunity to play around with the way a document appears on screen.